atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 /
 \
 it .
-“Why not as well as we ?”
+“Why not as well as we ?"
 *
-“Nay, if you come todhaf I can “give no reason for four going : nor “do I believe you can give any reason “for it yourself.” '
+“Nay, if you come todhaf I can “give no reason for four going : nor “do I believe you can give any reason “for it yourself." '
 9
 }
 4
-“Yes, indeed, but I can, ” replied she, rather warmly : “Sir Thomas and “his family are our neighbours; and “all people visit their neighbours.
+“Yes, indeed, but I can, " replied she, rather warmly : “Sir Thomas and “his family are our neighbours; and “all people visit their neighbours.
 Be“ “they are So genteel an acquain “tance, and So proper to give our “girls a notion of high life, and to teach them how to behave themselves “if ever Such a life fnould be their lot;
 4
 ‘V (and who knows what may happen)
-“that I think they will have a charm“ “opportunity to improve them“ “ ‘‘ Umph !”
+“that I think they will have a charm“ “opportunity to improve them“ “ ‘‘ Umph !"
 9
 .
 19
-“Umph!” cried Mr. Selby; then, after a short pausc, added — “In what “very different lights we See things now, my dear? — But to answer you “circumstantially. — In the first place, “r do not See the least neceshty there
+“Umph!" cried Mr. Selby; then, after a short pausc, added — “In what “very different lights we See things now, my dear? — But to answer you “circumstantially. — In the first place, “r do not See the least neceshty there
 I
 “is for our visiting Sir Thomas Lum